freedomofpress/securedrop-client/README.md

 alembic revision --autogenerate -m "describe your revision here"
 ```

-### Merging Migrations

-This project aims to have at most one migration per release.
-There may be cases where this is not feasible,
-but developers should merge their migration into the latest migration that has been generated since the last
-release.
-The above mentioned autogenerate command will not do this for you.

 ## AppArmor support

 An AppArmor profile is available for mandatory access control.
 When installing securedrop-client from a .deb package, the AppArmor profile will automatically be copied and enforced.
 Below are instructions to use the profile in non-production scenarios.